-Now you will attempt to add a Word 2016 SmartArt graphic to the Word 2003 Compatibility Mode document.
+You will attempt to add a Word 2019 SmartArt graphic to the Word 2003 Compatibility Mode document.

-- 2. If necessary, display formatting marks and then position the insertion point in front of the paragraph mark at the top of page 2. - 3.
-Choose Insert -> Illustrations -> SmartArt 🛅
+2. If necessary, display formatting marks; position the insertion point in front of the paragraph mark at the top of page 2.

+3. Choose Insert→Illustrations→SmartArt

-Note that Word opens the Word 2003 Diagram Gallery, rather than the Word 2016 SmartArt gallery, because the Compatibility Mode document cannot work with Word 2016's SmartArt feature.
+Word opens the Word 2003 Diagram Gallery rather than the Word 2019 SmartArt gallery because the Compatibility Mode document cannot work with Word 2019's SmartArt feature.

-4. Click Cancel to close the Diagram Gallery.

-Next you will observe how Word saves the Compatibility Mode document.

-5. Choose File→Save As and navigate to your Word Chapter 10 folder.
+- 4. Click Cancel to close the Diagram Gallery. - Next you will observe how Word saves the Compatibility Mode document. - 5.
+Choose File→Save As and navigate to your Word Chapter 10 folder.

-Notice that Word 2016 defaults to the Word 97-2003 format in the Save As Type field.
-Word 2016 defaults to the older format unless you purposely convert the document to a .docx format or save it as a Word Document (.docx) via the Save As Type drop-down list.

-- 6. Click Back 🔄 in the upper-left corner to return to the document. - 7.
-Leave the file open.
+Word 2019 defaults to the Word 97-2003 format in the Save As Type field.
+Word does this unless you purposely convert the document to a .docx format or save it as a Word Document (.docx) via the Save As Type drop-down list. - 6.
+Click Cancel and then click Back in the upper-left corner to return to the document.